reservoir-labs/oracle/README.md

 Separate `.solhint.json` files exist for `src/` and `test/`.

+## Dev Notes

+1. `via-ir` is not enabled this repo, as somehow it increases the gas usage for most cases.

 ## Security vulnerability disclosure

 Please report suspected security vulnerabilities in private to